Lunary-Labs/Shards-of-reality/writing/GAME_DESIGN.md

 This path is different on the 6th level, it contain an alternative exit that lead the player to a hard challenge.
 The player can choose a reward from the ancient artifact pool after beating the challenge.

+# Special rooms:
+  Idea: Room that contains an enigma, for example a key and a chest / door, or a puzzle to solve.